vilimounga/startup/README.md

 [My Notes](notes.md)

-Do you ever need a simple but powerful way to track your fitness progress?
-StepMate is an easy-to-use application that you can use daily to track your steps and calorie intake.
-StepMate also includes notifications of other users so you can be motivated or challenged to reach your personal fitness goals.
-There will be different motivational quotes everyday in the application for you to read and stay driven to stay dillgent.
-Make StepMate your new friend!
+StepMate is a simple Fitness Tracker application that simply trackers a user's daily steps and calorie intake.
+StepMate makes it easy to add fitness information every day and displays it on a simple graph to view progress.
+StepMate also includes real-time nofitications from other users when they add their fitness data that can be use between friends to compete.
+StepMate also includes daily motiviation quotes after a user entes their information so that they can feel the reward of being dilligent with their fitness goals.

 > [!NOTE]